CarolineJudy/datasciencecoursera/README.md

 datasciencecoursera
 ===================
 This is my first repository on GitHub.
-I love nature.
+I love the outdoors, but I work a lot on computers.